 Rent prices and home values have been increasing by double digits as the number of renter-occupied homes continues to rise.
 While institutional investors are entering the SFR market, individual investors still own the majority of SFRs.

-If you’ve been thinking about investing in residential rental property, we’ve put together this guide to SFR investing in 2022 to help make your research a little easier.
+If you’ve been thinking about investing in residential rental property, we’ve put together this guide on SFR investing to help make your research a little easier.

 Key takeaways